David Cameron: Parliamentary candidacies

 In the round of selection contests taking place in the run-up to the 2001 general election, Cameron again attempted to be selected for a winnable seat.
 He tried for the Kensington and Chelsea seat after the death of Alan Clark, but did not make the shortlist.
 He was in the final two but narrowly lost at Wealden in March 2000, a loss ascribed by Samantha Cameron to his lack of spontaneity when speaking.

-On 4 April 2000, Cameron was selected as PPC for Witney in Oxfordshire.
-This had been a safe Conservative seat, but its sitting MP Shaun Woodward (who had worked with Cameron on the 1992 election campaign) had "crossed the floor" to join the Labour Party and was selected instead for the safe Labour seat of St Helens South.
+Cameron was selected as PPC for Witney in Oxfordshire in April 2000.
+This had been a safe Conservative seat, but its sitting MP Shaun Woodward (who had worked with Cameron on the 1992 election campaign) had "crossed the floor" to join the Labour Party, and was selected instead for the safe Labour seat of St Helens South.
 Cameron's biographers Francis Elliott and James Hanning describe the two men as being "on fairly friendly terms".
-Cameron, advised in his strategy by friend Catherine Fall, put a great deal of effort into "nursing" his potential constituency, turning up at social functions, and attacking Woodward for changing his mind on fox hunting to support a ban.
+Cameron, advised in his strategy by friend Catherine Fall, put a great deal of effort into "nursing" his potential constituency, turning up at social functions and attacking Woodward for changing his mind on fox hunting to support a ban.

 During the election campaign, Cameron accepted the offer of writing a regular column for The Guardian's online section.
 He won the seat with a 1.9% swing to the Conservatives, taking 22,153 votes (45%) to Labour candidate Michael Bartlet's 14,180 (28.8%), a majority of 7,973 (16.2%).